Je Souhaite: Plot

-Scully does the autopsy on the invisible body by covering it in powder.
+Scully does the autopsy on Anson's invisible body by covering it in powder.
 Mulder, meanwhile, researches the owner of the container.
 He learns that the man in the picture was extremely wealthy and lucky for a short period, before he died with a giant oversized penis.
 Mulder believes the woman in the picture is responsible for everything, and determines she is a jinniyah, a female genie.
-Mulder goes to the Stokes residence and asks Leslie to hand her over, presuming her to be kept in a box.
-It turns out, however, that she is not in the box, but is within the rug that Stokes found back in the storage facility, where Mulder also finds pictures of the jinniyah next to Benito Mussolini in the 1930s and next to Richard Nixon in the 1960s, two men that had a lot of power and then lost it.
+Mulder goes to the Stokes residence and asks Leslie to hand her over, and presumes her to be kept in a box that Leslie gives him.
+It turns out, however, that she is not in the box, but is within the rug that Leslie finds back in the storage facility.
+Using facial recognition software in the meantime, Mulder finds pictures of the jinniyah next to Benito Mussolini in the 1930s and next to Richard Nixon in the 1960s, two men that had a lot of power and then lost it.

 Leslie takes possession of the jinniyah and asks for his brother to be returned to life, neglecting to specify that he be in good health.
 Consequently Anson is returned, but in a decaying, post-autopsy zombie-like state, complete with injuries from the crash.
 Despite the jinniyah's warning, Leslie's second wish is for Anson to talk, which results in Anson screaming at the top of his lungs and telling his brother that he is cold.
 Back at the morgue, Scully finds the body has disappeared and Mulder suspects it is because of Leslie's wish.
 They go to the Stokes residence and arrive just as Leslie finally decides to wish for functional legs and Anson blows up the house trying to light the stove in an attempt to warm up.